cheahjs/Chest-Control/README.md

 _/clock_ _password_ - Sets password on chest - you can use _/clock_ _remove_ to disable password

+_/ccset_ - Stops selecting of chest

 _/cunlock_  _password_ -  Unlocks and open chest

-_/ccset_ - Stops selecting of chest

 ### Permissions:
+Everyone can use _/cunlock_ command.

-_protectchest_ - standard permission for players - can protect and unlock
+_protectchest_ - standard permission for players - can protect its own chests

 _openallchests_ - permission for admins - can open even protected chests, can't destroy them